shanebarringer/talk-docker-for-js-devs/Docker-for-JS-devs.md

 Until now, we have started up our containers and let it kind-of over-take the terminal.
 Obviously, we can open a second terminal window to perform various tasks.
-However, Docker does offer us the `-d` flag which means to run our containers in `detached` mode.
+However, Docker does offer us the `-d` flag which means we can run our containers in `detached` mode.